danielrussob/laravel-modular/README.md

 All files must terminate with Repository word

 *Be careful*: Repository has first letter in uppercase and singular

+### Seed folder

+All files in this folder are Seeder

+All files must terminate with Seed word

+Remember to extend \Illuminate\Database\Seeder

+*Be careful*: Seeder has first letter in uppercase and singular

 ### views folder